dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 * Select "String" as the first argument type and use the sample name as the argument value

-When reaching the keyframe, Godot will call the SamplePlayer2D node's "play" function with the name of the sample.
+When Godot reaches the keyframe, Godot will call the SamplePlayer2D node's "play" function with the name of the sample.

 ## References